 If eternal torment is true, then he is correct-abortion is best.
-But if it's not true (and it's not) – then PRO-LIFE is best!
-(AND PRO-LIFE IS BEST!)
-God is pro-life!
+But if it's not true (and it's not) then Pro-Life is best!
+(And Pro-Life is the best!
+God is pro-life!)

 Is God trying to intentionally deceive us by using words that have a different meaning than what their plain meaning is?
 Isn't this a basic rule of hermeneutics?
 The literal meaning is the first meaning used unless context declares otherwise.
 Don't you have to redefine every single one of these words in order to get eternal torment as the final fate of the unsaved?